tioluigidev/USB-ESP32-SIM800L-Bridge/README.md

 # USB-ESP32-SIM800L-Bridge
-Small piece of code to make the ESP32 act as a bridge between the USB interface and the SIM800L GPRS/GSM module.
+Small piece of code to make the ESP32 act as a bridge between the USB interface and the SIM800L GPRS/GSM module serial port.
 For debugging purposes.

 ## Description
 This code makes the ESP32 microcontroller act as a simple bridge between the usb port and the SIM800L GPRS/GSM modem when they are mounted on the same module.
 It is intended for debugging purposes or test AT commands for example.
 It was designed for the module below: